 What Are the Disadvantages of Feeding Live Prey to Snakes?

 A common misconception among hobbyists is that snakes should only be fed live prey.
-This isn’t necessarily true as wild snakes, like most other carnivores, won’t pass up the opportunity to eat even a freshly killed animal.
+This isn’t necessarily true as wild snakes, like other carnivores, won’t pass up the opportunity to eat a freshly killed animal.

 The stomachs of wild snakes typically contain prey animals that were in advanced stages of decay when they were being consumed.
 Therefore, even though a snake may prefer to hunt live prey, it’s not vital for its health.